awpala/my-omscs-notes/cs-6290/10-compiler-ilp.md

 8 instructions per iteration × 500 loop iterations = 4000 instructions
 ```

 This is a considerable reduction in the number of instructions required to perform this loop.
-This is accomplished here by reducing the **looping overhead** (i.e., trailing instruction `ADDI` and `BNE` to iterate to the next loop, which are only applied to half as many iterations with the once-unrolled modification).
+This is accomplished here by reducing the **looping overhead** (i.e., trailing instructions `ADDI` and `BNE` to iterate to the next loop, which are only applied to half as many iterations with the once-unrolled modification).

 Recall the iron law (cf. Lesson 2) as follows: